Status: Ongoing, since 2016

-The first level – The Messenger – introduces children to coastal and marine ecosystem such as; mangrove, corals and sea grass.
-This is the very basic level therefore teaching and learning activity are most in class or 60% indoor and 40% of time out door.
+The first level – The Messenger – introduces children to the coastal and marine ecosystems such as mangrove, corals and seagrass.
+This is the very basic level therefore teaching and learning activity are mostly in class or 60% indoor and 40% of the time outdoor.
 After finishing the first module children are able to become the messenger for coastal and environmental issues in their community.

 The second level - The Transformer – is an intermediate level of the teaching, focused on extending knowledge of the coastal environment and waste management and provides children with a better understanding of climate change.
 After the second level is complete, children can take on the role of The Transformer and begin to lead others in the need to change coastal practices for sustainability.